mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 > To insert or query with an "Indexed" or "Range" encrypted payload, use a `MongoClient` configured with
 > `AutoEncryptionOpts`. `AutoEncryptionOpts.bypassQueryAnalysis` may be true. `AutoEncryptionOpts.bypassAutoEncryption`
 > must be false.

+> [!NOTE]
+> The "Range" algorithm is currently unstable API and subject to backwards breaking changes.

 #### contentionFactor